greg-raven/Uncommon-Sense/_drafts/all.md

 The power of nullification plays an important role in the criminal justice system. … Because an accused criminal is restricted in the defenses he or she can raise, the law recognizes only certain defenses and justification, and correspondingly, limited evidence.
 The jury’s power to nullify provides an accommodation between the rigidity of the law and the need to hear and respond to positions that do not fit legal pigeonholes, such as claims of spousal abuse before the battered-spouse syndrome received acceptance.
 Jury nullification permits the jury to respond to a position that does not have the status of a legally recognized defense.
 The power to nullify guarantees that the jury is free to speak as the conscience of the community.
 Anne Bowen Poulin

 The dissenter is every human being at those times of his life when he resigns momentarily from the herd and thinks for himself.
 Archibald Macleish

-As long as man remains an inquiring animal, there can never be a complete unanimity in our fundamental beliefs.
-The more diverse our paths, the greater is likely to be the divergence of beliefs.
-Arthur Keith